Jeffy892/project-2/MindyTwitterAnalysis/readme.md

 ## TODOs for future development

 * Word Counting (optional for project 2, will do in project 3)
-* Twitter Sentimental Analyses & Recommendation Predictive Models using Machine Learning Tree Models & NLP/RNN (optional for project 2, will do in project 3)
+* Twitter Sentimental Analyses & Recommendation Predictive Models using Machine Learning Tree Models & NLP/RNN, e.g. LSTMs/GRUs (optional for project 2, will do in project 3)